GabePoel/Peak-Tracker/README.md

 #### rateOfChangeTracking

 This enables or disables taking the rate of change into consideration when constructing the reference Lorentzian parameters.

+#### trackingStartValue

+Enter `"start"`, `"end"`, or an integer value.
+This determines the index of the lowest temperature tracked over.
+If you set `reverseTrackingOrder` to `True` then this determines the last value tracked.

+#### trackingEndValue

+Enter `"start"`, `"end"`, or an integer value.
+This determines the index of the highest temperature tracked over.
+If you set `reverseTrackingOrder` to `True` then this determines the first value tracked.
+And if `trackingStartValue` is set to a higher value than `trackingEndValue` then `trackingEndValue` defaults to whatever `trackingStartValue` is set to and only one data point is tracked.

 #### widthExpansionBase